-Certain medicines, such as codeine, are also known to cause mast cell degranulation.
-Some people with MCAS also benefit from avoiding non-steroidal anti-inflammatory drugs (NSAIDS), such as aspirin or ibuprofen.
-Understanding each person’s unique triggers can help to better identify which medicines and excipients should be avoided.
+Certain medicines, such as codeine, are also known to trigger MCAS symptoms.
+Some people with MCAS also benefit from avoiding non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen.
+Understanding each person’s unique set of triggers can help to better identify which medicines and excipients should be avoided.

-Several medicines can be used to help alleviate the symptoms of MCAS including mast cell stabilisers, which help restore stability to the mast cell and reduce its reactivity to different triggers, and mediator blockers, which block the release or the effect of different mediators released by the mast cell.
+Several medicines can be used to help alleviate the symptoms of MCAS.
+These include mast cell stabilisers; which help restore stability to the mast cell and reduce its reactivity to different triggers, and mediator blockers; which block the release or the effect of different mediators released by the mast cell.
 Due to the variation in triggers, mediator release and symptoms across individuals with MCAS, a medical treatment that works for one person may not work for another and the response to treatment is not always predictable.

 The table below provides an overview of some of the different medicines that can be used.
 The availability of these treatments varies, and some treatments are reserved only for the most severe cases of MCAS.